bugatino/phpcs-git-pre-commit/README.md

     ]
 }
 ```
-Then run `composer install` or `composer update`. `pre-commit` hook will be installed or updated if it already exists.
+Then run `composer install` or `composer update` using `Git Bash`. `pre-commit` hook will be installed or updated if it already exists.

 ## Usage